ericfields/StockBot/documentation/QUOTES.md

 You can also quote indexes alongside stocks and options.
 You can quote up to ten stocks/options/indexes at once.

 `/quote MYSTUFF,YOURSTUFF,AMZN,AAPL`

-## GET endpoints:

-For testing or other purposes, there is also a standard GET endpoint configured for viewing charts.
-You can visit the endpoint /stocks/quotes/[stock_ticker] to retrieve a PNG image of the graph.
-For example, to get a PNG of the latest AAPL graph for the day: http://127.0.0.1:8000/stocks/quotes/AAPL

-Some examples:

-* `/stocks/quotes/AAPL`: Day chart of AAPL
-* `/stocks/quotes/AAPL/1w`: Chart of AAPL for the past week
-* `/stocks/quotes/MU50.5C@12-21`: Chart of MU 50.5 call expiring 12/21 (current year)
-* `/stocks/quotes/MU50.5P/1m`: Chart of MU 50.5 put, expiring at the end of the week, with data for the past month